tytydraco/yessleep/out/I_found_every_girlfriend_Ive_ever_had_lined_up_dead_on_my_living_room_floor_Final.md

 Rose: “Alone at last.
 Whatever will you do with me now?”

 Rose had murdered five amazing women, stole them from the world.
-I may not be the best person, but those women were an important part of my life.
-They made the world a better place and it's not everybody that gets to do that.
+In life those women made the world a better place and it's not everybody that gets to do that.
 I certainly didn’t.

 But faced with true evil, I saw a way to at least improve the world in one small way.